-Employee engagement can provide a competitive edge for senior care and long-term care providers.
+Employee engagement can provide a competitive edge for assisted living and long-term care providers.
 Engaged employees feel connected to a higher mission, understand the impact of their work, and realize how it helps them grow.
 As a result, they provide higher quality care and boost your reputation while reducing turnover.

 After extensive research and polls, Gallup concluded, "Engaged employees make it a point to show up to work and do more work -- highly engaged business units realize a 41% reduction in absenteeism and a 17% increase in productivity.
 Engaged workers also are more likely to stay with their employers.
 In high-turnover organizations, highly engaged business units achieve 24% less turnover.
 In low-turnover organizations, the gains are even more dramatic: Highly engaged business units achieve 59% less turnover.
 High-turnover organizations are those with more than 40% annualized turnover, and low-turnover organizations are those with 40% or lower annualized turnover."

-The following practices can help you better engage long-term care and senior care employees and reap the benefits a highly engaged workforce delivers.
+The following practices can help you better engage long-term care and assisted living employees and reap the benefits a highly engaged workforce delivers.

 1. A Comprehensive Engagement Strategy

-In the long-term care and senior care industry especially, where burnout is often a job-related hazard, it's even more important to make sure your employees feel you understand their needs:
+In the long-term care and assisted living industry especially, where burnout is often a job-related hazard, it's even more important to make sure your employees feel you understand their needs:

 - Feeling valued.
 Research confirms all workers want to be valued, have their voices heard, and feel connected to a higher mission.
 They also want tools and information that help them alleviate unnecessary frustration and work efficiently.
 Otherwise they may see “greener pastures” elsewhere.